FrankSu1996/VisuallyGraphic/README.md

 * [Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search) - non-weighted graph traversal algorithm that does not gauruntee the shortest path
 * [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search) - a non-weighted graph traversal algorithm that gauruntees the shortest path

+## Tutorial
+When the application loads, click and drag the arrow/bullseye to set the starting/finish nodes.
+To Place walls that block the traversal of the algorithms, merely click and drag through any nodes on the screen.
+Then, select an algorithm, sit back, and enjoy the magic!

-* Known bugs: There is currently a small bug regarding wall placements and start/finish node placements.
+Known bugs: There is currently a small bug regarding wall placements and start/finish node placements.
 Sometimes, even when the left-mouse click is released, the onMouseUp() event listener is not firing properly.
 If this happens, simply click once anywhere.
 To avoid this, simply perform drag-and-drop operations slowly.
 Not sure why this is happening :(